-No. Subproject Component Equivalent in Schedule I of Environmental Conservation Rules Department of Environment Classification 1.
-Road construction/ extension up to 10 km Roads Construction/reconstruction, extension of roads Orange (As none of road package is more than 10 km, so the road packages fall under orange category)
+No. Subproject Equivalent in Schedule I of Environmental Conservation Rules Department of Environment Classification

+1. Road construction Road construction or None of the roads under

+and improvement extension, 5-10 km Kalaroa roads subproject

+(ORANGE) have length of 5 km to 10

+km

+Road construction or

+extension, >10 km (RED)